Rita Hayworth: Peak years at Columbia

 In 1947, Hayworth's new contract with Columbia provided a salary of $250,000 plus 50% of films' profits.

-Hayworth's performance in Welles' 1947 film The Lady from Shanghai was critically acclaimed.
+Hayworth's performance in Welles's 1947 film The Lady from Shanghai was critically acclaimed.
 The film's failure at the box office was attributed in part to Hayworth's famous red hair being cut short and bleached platinum blonde for the role.
 Cohn had not been consulted and was furious that Hayworth's image was changed.

 Also in 1947, Hayworth was featured in a Life cover story by Winthrop Sargeant that resulted in her being nicknamed "The Love Goddess".
-The term was adopted and used later as the title of a biopic and of a biography about her.
+The term was adopted and used as the title of a biopic and of a biography about her.
 In a 1980s interview, Hayworth said, "Everybody else does nude scenes, but I don't.
 I never made nude movies.
 I didn't have to do that.
 I danced.
 I was provocative, I guess, in some things.
-But I was not completely exposed."
+But I was not completely exposed".

 Hayworth's next film, The Loves of Carmen (1948) with Glenn Ford, was the first film co-produced by Columbia and Hayworth's production company, The Beckworth Corporation (named for Rebecca, her daughter with Welles).
-It was Columbia's biggest moneymaker that year.
+It was Columbia's biggest commercial success that year.
 She received a percentage of the profits from this and all her subsequent films until 1954, when she dissolved Beckworth to pay off debts.